nationalparkservice/NPS_EML_Script/README.md

 The first step is to generate an EML formatted .xml file.
 There are a number of tools for generating this initial file.
 This repo contains an R script, instructions, and an example of how to use EMLassemblyline to generate an initial EML metadata file while taking into consideration NPS data package specifications and requirements for uploading to DataStore.

-No matter the method of generating the initial EML file, the second step is to add NPS-specific information to the EML metadata (for instance, the data pacakge DOI, links to the DRR, information about CUI, producing units and unit connections).
+No matter the method of generating the initial EML file, the second step is to add NPS-specific information to the EML metadata (for instance, the data package DOI, links to the DRR, information about CUI, producing units and content unit connections).
 Currently, the only tool for adding NPS-specific metadata is the [R/EMLeditor](https://github.com/nationalparkservice/EMLeditor) package.
 Editing EML by hand is not advised.

 This is an early version of the NPS EML creation script.
 Please request enhancements and bug fixes through [Issues](https://github.com/nationalparkservice/NPS_EML_Template/issues).